 Firms do have some control over price, but it is limited by the close substitution of similar products.

 Monopolistic competition cannot exist unless there is at least a perceived difference among products provided by the firms in the industry.
 The major tool of competition is product differentiation, which results from differences in product quality, location, service, and advertising.
 Product quality can differ in function, design, materials, and workmanship.
 Location is often a good differentiator of products.
-Generally, firms that are more conveniently located can charge higher prices.
-Likewise, stores that have extended hours also provide convenience.
+Generally, firms more conveniently located can charge higher prices.
+Likewise, stores open extended hours also provide convenience.
 For instance, if you need cold medicine in the middle of the night, you may go to a 24-hour drugstore to purchase the medicine, even if it is at a higher price, since you want immediate relief.
 Services include time of availability, the firm's reputation for servicing or exchanging products, and speed of service.

 There are many examples of product differentiation in modern economies.
 Restaurants serve different menu items at different prices in different locations, thus providing varying degrees of time and place utility.
 Furniture stores sell different types of furniture made of different materials such as oak, walnut, cherry, and maple.
 Clothes retailers sell different types of clothing at different prices, where people pay not only for good workmanship, but also for items that suit their taste.

-Books are an excellent example monopolistic competition because they vary in their prices, quality of workmanship, readability, quality of illustrations or the lack thereof, and differ according to target audience and subjects, such as college textbooks and novels.
+Books are an excellent example of monopolistic competition because they vary in their prices, quality of workmanship, readability, quality of illustrations or the lack thereof, and differ according to target audience and subjects, such as college textbooks and novels.
 Each major category will have many minor categories and the minor categories are also distinguished by the writing styles of the authors.

 A new front of monopolistic competition occurs among online retailers.
 In this case, their location does not really matter.
 What matters is the convenience of shopping online, how well the products are described, and reviews of the products by consumers who actually bought the product.
 Other important qualities include trustworthiness of the firm and return policies.